Moonire/SCS/README.md

               [-0.73315421,  0.7006477 ],
               [ 0.34127214,  1.21264853]])

-# computation the transformation matrix using SCS
+# computing the transformation matrix using SCS
 m = SCS(src=A, dst=B)
 m.fit()
 ```